-Mortgage companies in particular may wish to consider the significance of a few primary colors…
+Lenders in the real estate finance industry may wish to consider the significance of a few primary color combinations…

-If you’re considering refreshing your color palette or if you’re in the process of developing a color palette for a new mortgage industry-related company, I recommend merely keeping the key colors in mind pointed out earlier.
-Don’t feel compelled to follow the pack as some originality can still be very powerful.
+If you’re considering refreshing your color palette or if you’re in the process of developing a color palette for your company, don’t feel compelled to follow the pack.
+Originality can be very powerful.

-Here are a few rules to keep in mind when making your color selection:
+Here are 5 general rules to keep in mind when developing your color palette:

-- Review your competitor’s color schemes.
+- Review your competitor’s logo color combinations.
 Even though you will find many that use similar colors to your own, a good creative person should be able to manipulate them and combine them in a way that sets you apart.
-The imagery you select will also play a role in differentiation.
+The imagery you select and the type of logo color scheme you use (wordmark, pictorial, abstract, etc.) will also play a role in differentiation.

 - Make sure the colors you select will present well whether online or in print.
-For example, metallic colors may look great in print, but not play out so well online.
-Certain shades of red may also appear to be pink on some browsers as well.
-So, be sure your final selection is practical for all uses
+For example, if you decide you want to be adventurous and select metallic colors, they may look great in print, but not play out so well online.
+Make sure your final selection is practical for all uses.